46. 10 simple strategies to increase the impact factor of your publication - title

 Several funding organizations worldwide started to reduce the influence of this parameter on their strategy to fund excellent science.

-One of the many critical points is that impact factors describe the average quality of a journal and should not be used for single publications.
+One of the many critical points isย that impact factors describe the average quality of a journal and should not be used for single publications – or author-level metrics.ย

 ARE THERE BETTER METRICS TO MEASURE SCIENTIFIC QUALITY?

 Many alternatives for impact factors have been suggested.
 For example, the h-index (or h-factor) is primarily based on citations and not on the impact factor of a journal where a paper is published.
-Read more here: Which bibliometric data are relevant for a research career?
+For your career in science, you must understand which bibliometric data are highly relevant for a researcher – and which are not.

 It is also important to note that there are many ways for journals to manipulate their impact factors.